srobo/team-emails/SR2020/2019-11-11-tech-days-and-mentoring.md

 ### Tech Days

-Tech Days are opportunities for teams to get help if they’re struggling with a technical issue, and a controlled environment for students to make more progress on their robots.
-They’re also an opportunity to see how well they’re doing in comparison to other teams.
+Tech Days are opportunities for teams to spend a whole day working on their robot with lots of help available.
+They’re also an opportunity to see how other teams are doing or get more direct help with your robots.

 We will provide a space for you to work in, with power and internet access, as well as volunteers able to help you with your kits and hands-on guidance with